RuneLjungmann/excelbind/docs/index.rst

 For more info on how to use Excelbind see the :doc:`getting_started` section.

+The code and Add-in available at `GitHub <https://github.com/RuneLjungmann/excelbind>`_.

 Requirements
 ------------
 - Excel 2007 or higher
 - Python 3.5 or higher

-If you want to build the project yourself you will also need
+If you want to build the project yourself you will also need:

 - Visual Studio 2015 or higher
 - The pipenv python package installed